rpsft/etlbox/ETLBoxDocu/articles/controlflow/overview_controlflow.md

 <For every Control Flow Tasks, there are static accessors to simplify the use of the tasks.
 In order to have access to all functionalities of a task, sometime you
 have to create a new instance of the task object.>

-If you want to do a rowcount with an instance instead of the static accessor, it would look like this:
+If you want to do a row count with an instance instead of the static accessors, it would look like this:
 ```C#
 RowCountTask task = new RowCountTask("dbo.tbl");
 int count = task.Count().Rows;
 ```

-So whenever you don't find a static accessor satisfing your needs, try to create an instance and check the properties and methods of the object.
+So whenever you don't find a static accessor satisfying your needs, try to create an instance and check the properties and methods of the object.

 ## Why not Entitiy Framework